jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (da) a licensed building practitioner has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be),—
     (i) to provide a certificate of work about any plans and specifications required to accompany the building consent application; or
     (ii) to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1); or
+  (daa) a licensed building practitioner has failed, without good reason, in respect of restricted building work in connection with a non-consented small stand-alone dwelling that they have carried out or supervised (as the case may be), to provide the owner of the dwelling and the relevant territorial authority with a record of work, on completion of the restricted building work, in accordance with section 88(1A) or a certificate of work issued under section 45AA relating to the final design plans for the building; or
   (db) a licensed building practitioner has held himself or herself out as being licensed to carry out or supervise building work or building inspection work of a type that, at that time, he or she was not licensed to carry out or supervise; or
   (e) a licensed building practitioner has, for the purpose of becoming licensed himself or herself, or for the purpose of any other person becoming licensed,—
     (i) either orally or in writing, made any declaration or representation, knowing it to be false or misleading in a material particular; or